mizuno-group/ChiralityMisunderstanding/usage.md

 ```

 ## Trained model weights
-Model weights trained in several conditions is in ```./weights``` directory.
+Model weights trained in several conditions are in [Google Drive](https://drive.google.com/open?id=1cIWMADP4YRfHDqZNWR3mgBHW87IrRrR6&usp=drive_fs).
 Currently, the following models are available:
 - no_stagnation.pth: Fully trained model (step 80,000) in training where stagnation did not occur.
 - stagnation.pth: Fully trained model (step 80,000) in training where stagnation occurred.
 - preln.pth: Fully trained model (step 80,000) with pre-LN structure.

 ## Evaluation
-Perfect / partial accuracy of translation by the model you trained or downloaded can be calculated for any SMILES data you have.
+Perfect/partial accuracy of translation by the model you trained or downloaded can be calculated for any SMILES data you have.
 Predicted SMILES can also be stored.
 ```sh
 python experiments/evaluate.py --model_file weights/no_stagnation.pth --smiles data/example_data.csv --input_col random --target_col canonical --output data/prediction_example.csv
 ```